aalbinati/covid-dashboard/README.md

 # Covid Data Visualization

-This project goal is to help us better understand the virus behaviour
+This project goal is to help us better understand the virus behaviour.
+Go to https://covid.aalbinati.com to see it in action!

 &nbsp;
 &nbsp;